-Once you receive a chronic pain diagnosis or have lived with pain for more than six months, it's a good idea to get connected with a pain specialist.
+Once you receive a chronic pain diagnosis or have lived with pain for more than three months, it's a good idea to get connected with a pain specialist.
 While clinicians in specialties like neurology and orthopedics may be able to offer some pain management options, it's important to have someone on your team who is an expert in pain itself.
-Primary care physicians can also help manage pain, but ideally, a pain specialist would be involved in the treatment plan.
+Primary care physicians can also help manage pain, but ideally, a pain specialist also will be involved in treatment.

 Whatever type of provider you see, as you begin to explore relief options, remember that it is unlikely one therapy alone will adequately manage your pain.
 A multidisciplinary, multimodal approach that combines various treatments is typically most effective.

-For example, even if medication reduces your pain by 20 percent, physical therapy by 20 percent, and injections by 10 percent-when combined, these treatments represent a 50 percent overall decrease in pain, which can have a significant, positive impact on quality of life and daily functioning.
+For example, if medication reduces your pain by 20%, physical therapy by 20%, and injections by 10%-when combined, these treatments represent a 50% overall decrease in pain, which can have a significant, positive impact on quality of life and daily functioning.